mpratik96/pratik-mallya-19-05-17/README.md

 The size of the map is in integer format

-Map takes key and value as data key is of integer datatype and value is String data type
+Map takes key and value as data
+,key is of integer datatype and value is String data type